ciencia-datos/ISI_SixSigma_Projects_2019_2024/README.md

 I'm a dedicated contributor to the py-datatable community.
 Having leveraged its capabilities for efficient large-scale data handling, I've authored a series of Jupyter Notebooks to guide others in getting started with py-datatable in Python.

 https://myamullaciencia.github.io/datatable_cook_book/intro.html

+## 2.2 polars

+Polars is a blazingly fast DataFrame library for manipulating structured data.
+The core is written in Rust, and available for Python, R and NodeJS.